gbtami/pychess-variants/static/docs/tr/faq.md

 *What is the difference between this and the software?*

 Both are designed to play chess, and both share the same developer ([gbtami](https://www.github.com/gbtami)).
-However, the differences end there.
+However, the similitudes end there.
 The full name for this site is "Pychess Variants" for distinction, but is often just called Pychess.
 The site for the desktop application is [here](https://pychess.github.io/).

 *What is the relationship to [Lichess](https://lichess.org/)?*